 Peterson examines key essays by D&D early adopters, rescuing from obscurity many first published in now-defunct fanzines.
-He traces the evolution of D&D theorizing, as writers attempted to frame problems, define terms, and engage with prior literature.
-He describes the two cultures of wargames and science fiction fandom that provided D&D's first players; examines the dialogue at the core of the game; explains how game design began to accommodate role-playing; and considers the purpose of the referee or gamesmaster.
+He traces the evolution of how role-playing was theorized, as writers attempted to frame problems, define terms, and engage with prior literature.
+He describes the twin cultures of wargames and science fiction fandom that influence the first role-players; examines the dialogue at the core of the game; explains how game design began to accommodate role-playing; and considers the purpose of the referee or gamesmaster.
 By 1977, game scholars and critics began to theorize more systematically, and Peterson explores their discussions of the transformative nature of role-playing games, their responsibility to a mass audience, and other topics.
 Peterson finds that the foundational concepts defined in the 1970s helped theorize role-playing, laying the foundation for the genre's shift into maturity in the 1980s.

 Hardcover$35.00 X ISBN: 9780262044646 328 pp. | 6 in x 9 in 8 b&w photos

 “Peterson shows how the disparate sci-fi/fantasy and wargaming fandoms formed the collective discourse about RPGs in the 1970s, early discussions that have since determined today's RPG theory.”